 In 2005, Belinda Tate, former Director of the Diggs Gallery at Winston-Salem State University and visual artist Chandra Cox, Chair of the Department of Art and Design at NC State began work on a major visual arts project entitled “Pride and Dignity from the Hill: A Celebration of the Historic Happy Hill Community” to recapture the spirit of Happy Hill.
 The work culminated in 2010 with a major exhibit which displayed the work of local artists and nationally renowned artists.

-Project Vision- The vision of Triad Cultural Arts, Inc. is to establish the Happy Hill Heritage Center in the historic Happy Hill neighborhood utilizing an extant and relocated shotgun house.
-The center would showcase a missing history, reinvigorate a culture and reclaim the legacy of those men and women who worked to make a life for their families, pre and post emancipation.
+Project Vision- Development of a heritage site in Winston-Salem’s oldest African American neighborhood utilizing two architecturally significant houses to exhibit Winston-Salem’s Black history, i.e, communities, churches, people and life.
+The site would showcase a missing history, reinvigorate a culture and reclaim the legacy of those men and women who worked to make a life for their families, pre and post emancipation.

 Project Context- Built in the early 20th century, the two shotgun houses are located in the historic Happy Hill community, the first planned African American neighborhood in Winston-Salem dating back to 1872.
 It was once the center of African American life in the city.